Sofian-m/gainken.github.io/Politique de confidentialités.md

 you reside in California.
 We will make sure the data is not publicly displayed on the App, but please be aware that the data may not be completely or comprehensively removed from all our system (e.g. backups, etc…)

 9. DO WE MAKE UPDATES TO THIS NOTICE?

 In Short: Yes, we will update this notice as necessary to stay compliant with relevant laws.

 We may update this privacy notice whenever needed.
 The updated version will be indicated by an updated “Revised” date and the updated version will be effective as soon as it is accessible.
 If we make material changes to this privacy notice, we may notice you either by prominently posting a notice of such changes or by direct sending you a notification.
 We encourage you to review this privacy notice frequently to be informed of how we are protecting your information.

 10. HOW CAN YOU CONTACT US ABOUT THIS
 NOTICE?

-If you have questions or comments about this notice, you may contact our Data Protection Officer (DPO), Sofian MCHARFI, by email at admin@gainken.com GainKen Ltd
+If you have questions or comments about this notice, you may contact our Data Protection Officer (DPO),

+Sofian MCHARFI, by email at admin@gainken.com
+GainKen Ltd
-Sofian M’charfi
+Sofian MCHARFI
 3RD FLOOR OFFICE
 LONDON
 W1B 3HH
 ENGLAND

 11. HOW CAN YOU REVIEW, UPDATE, OR DELETE THE
 DATA WE COLLECT FROM YOU?

 Based on the applicable laws of the country in which you reside, you may have the right to request access to the personal information we collect from you, change that information, or delete it in some circumstances.
 To request to review, update,